GimmickNG/agsjs-bundler/README.md

 # Usage
 1. Copy the script to a folder of your choice.
 2. Open a terminal (e.g. Powershell, XTerm, etc.) in the same directory as the script, and run it with the command ``python bundle.py``.
+3. Enter the data directory.
+This is the directory containing your .ags files and other data (in the example below, ``audio.vox``, ``acsetup.cfg`` and ``game.ags`` are in the ``D:\game_data`` directory)
+4. A temporary folder will be created to house the files before the zip is built.
+Wait for the steps to continue.
+5. If you want to test the game, enter "y" or "Y" at the prompt.
+Anything else will be treated as a 'no'.
+    - If you selected "Y" to testing the game, the link where the server is hosting the content will be displayed; paste this in your browser of choice.
+    - The game should appear.
+If there is a black screen with an error message instead, then your game may have issues exporting.
+Check the [Caveats](#Caveats) section for more information.
+6. If the game runs correctly, then press ``Ctrl+C`` to stop the server and resume the bundling process.
+7. Enter the output file name or path when prompted.
+8. Wait for the file to be saved at the given location.
+9. You can now upload this file to the site of your choice!

 ## Sample Run
 ```